 Elementary: All students are welcome and encouraged to attend.

 Grades 9-12 high school credit recovery and acceleration: Students may enroll in the credit recovery program if they have previously failed a course required for graduation.
-Credit acceleration opportunities are available for students who want or need to take a course for the first time.
+Select credit acceleration opportunities are available for students who want or need to take a course for the first time.

 Grade 8 Promotional Program: This promotional program is designed for MPS grade 8 students who have missed proficiency in one or two content areas.
 Students must be recommended by their MPS school and submit all required documentation.

-ESY: Students with special needs should be enrolled only if their IEP mandates extended school year services.
+ESY: Students with special needs are enrolled if their IEP mandates extended school year services.

 CATP–OJT: Students with special needs should be enrolled only if the IEP team decides that the student needs summer placement to maintain skills gained during the year or if he or she was not able to be involved in job training due to scheduling conflicts during the school year.

-Summer Academy students enrolled in the Grade 8 Promotional, Be the Change, or high school programs will receive a county MCTS M-Card if they live beyond the two-mile walk zone of their selected summer site.
+Summer Academy students enrolled in the Grade 8 Promotional or high school programs will receive a county M•CARD.
 Parents and guardians must provide transportation to the Summer Academy site on the student's first day of attendance.